 2. Use Multiple Light Sources:

 Incorporate a combination of light sources to avoid harsh shadows and create a balanced lighting setup.
 Consider using a ring light as a main light source, a simple table lamp as a secondary light to soften shadows, and another simple table lamp as a backlight to separate you from the background.
+This setup will ensure even and flattering lighting, perfect for your online comedy show.

 3. Invest in Adjustable Lighting Equipment: